-LIVING OPTIONS PCA's Helpline at 215-765-9040 can provide assistance and information to enable older Philadelphians to explore the housing options available to them, which may include their own homes, continuing care retirement communities, assisted living facilities, domiciliary care homes, personal care boarding homes or nursing homes.
-Low-income older adults who wish to live independently in the community may also be eligible for subsidized housing.
-Domiciliary Care ('Dom Care') "Domiciliary" comes from the word "domicile," or "home," and is used to describe care provided in the home.
+PCA's Helpline at 215-765-9040 or AskHelpline@pcaCares.org can provide assistance and information to enable older Philadelphians to explore the housing options available to them, which may include their own homes, continuing care retirement communities, assisted living facilities, domiciliary care homes, personal care boarding homes or nursing homes.
+Older adults on a fixed income who wish to live independently in the community may also be eligible for subsidized housing.
+DOMICILIARY CARE ('DOM CARE')

+"Domiciliary" comes from the word "domicile," or "home," and is used to describe care provided in the home.
 PCA's "Dom Care" program matches adults, 18 and older, who cannot live alone with individuals or families who are willing to open their homes.
 Dom Care providers offer a warm and encouraging family environment, and assist residents with their daily needs, including meals, laundry, personal hygiene and medication administration.
 PCA makes resident-provider matches, placing eligible people in certified homes.
 Care managers monitor the homes and provide professional guidance.
 For more information on becoming a Dom Care provider or resident, call the PCA Helpline at 215-765-9040.

-HOME REPAIRS AND RESOURCES PCA's Housing Department assesses older adults' homes and arranges for minor repairs and modifications.
-Home repairs and modifications may include the installation of grab bars, tub seats, intercom systems, lift chairs, bathroom modifications, doors, steps, locks, faucets, smoke alarms and stair railings.
+HOME REPAIRS AND RESOURCES

+PCA's Housing Department assesses older adults' homes and arranges for minor repairs and home modifications.
+Minor repairs and home modifications may include the installation of grab bars, tub seats, intercom systems, lift chairs, bathroom modifications, doors, steps, locks, faucets, smoke alarms and stair railings.
 Individuals who meet financial and other eligibility requirements may receive these services at no cost.
-Services are also available on a cost-sharing or fully paid basis.
-There is a waiting list for some services.
-In addition to PCA services, there are many resources in Philadelphia that assist homeowners with home repairs, modifications, utilities, mortgages, insurance and other issues.
-The services needed and the homeowner's financial resources will determine eligibility and which program is most appropriate.
+Services are also available on a cost-sharing basis.
+There is a waiting list for some of these services.
+In addition to PCA housing services, there are many resources in Philadelphia that assist homeowners with home repairs, modifications, utilities, mortgages, insurance and other issues.
+The type of services needed and the homeowner's financial resources will determine eligibility and which program may be most appropriate.
 The PCA Helpline at 215-765-9040 can provide information about these programs.
-Information is also available on the website at pcaCares.org.
+Information is also available on the website at pcaCares.org or by emailing AskHelpline@pcacares.org.
+PROTECTION AND ADVOCACY